 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 HIST 3505 [0.5 credit] Women in Canada

 Selected issues in the history of women in Canada.
 Themes include women and war, aboriginal women's history, sexuality, the women's movement, immigration, and motherhood.
 Attention will be paid to the social construction of gender and the intersections of gender with class, ethnicity, race.
 (Field c).